 85 Street Beach has few amenities aside from the bathrooms, but you’ll be happy to know lifeguards are on patrol during the summer season.

 Homestead Bayfront Park

-A destination all on its own, for those that wish to bypass the party scene in Miami for something low-key, then head to Homestead Bayfront Park and Marina.
+Bypass the party scene in Miami for something low-key by heading down to Homestead Bayfront Park and Marina.
 Just north of the Florida Keys, Homestead is a great place for travelers wishing to do their own thing.